Makalo Mohale: Professional career

 In 2004, he did his law articles in Bloemfontein, the provincial capital.
 Mohale was a public participation officer at the Free State Provincial Legislature between 2004 and 2007.
 He proceeded to work as a supply chain manager at the Ngwathe Local Municipality until 2012.
 He was then appointed as the Mangaung mayoral spokesperson.
 He held this position until 2013.
 Mohale was then employed by the Free State Department of Police Roads and Transport in April 2013.
 He served in this position until his appointment as the premier's spokesperson in 2015.
 Soon after, Mohale was appointed to the provincial housing department as the chief director of housing programmes.
 He held this position until the provincial and national elections that was held on 8 May 2019.

 Member of the Executive Council

 He joined the provincial legislature as a member following the elections.
 On 28 May 2019, Mohale was appointed MEC for Economic, Small Business Development, Tourism and Environmental Affairs, replacing Limakatso Mahasa.
 He was tasked by premier Sisi Ntombela with resolving the issue of youth unemployment.

 In February 2020, Mohale and a delegation from the department completed a nine-day investment drive in Turkey.

 Mohale became the MEC for Education in March 2023, following Mxolisi Dukwana's election as Premier of the Free State the previous month.

+Makalo was ranked too low on the ANC's list to be re-elected to the Provincial Legislature in the 2024 general election.
+Mantlhake Maboya succeeded him as the MEC for Education.